 WHO CAN TRAVEL?

 The nature of Earthwatch’s scientific research expeditions requires small groups.
-Our group will have a maximum of 18 students, 3 adults chaperones and 2 children.
+Our group will have a maximum of 18 students.
 Priority will be given to past and current IB Biology and IB ESS students, however others are welcome to join as space allows.
 This expedition is very popular with students.
 It is anticipated that student demand for space will be high and space will be limited.
 Parents who wish to travel will be added to a waiting list and permitted to join the group as space allows.
 The research staff is lead by a primary investigator and 2 – 3 field research staff.
 This is beneficial as it enables students more direct interaction with the scientists.

 WHAT DOES THE EXPEDITION COST?

-The expedition cost will be roughly $3,200 per student.
-The final cost may increase depending on the total number of students who travel, the cost of recreation day expenses and cost of airfare at the time of purchase.
+The expedition cost will be roughly $2600 per student plus the cost of round trip and the expense of one hotel room in transit to the field site.
+The final cost will vary depending on the total number of students who travel, the cost a hotel for one night and cost of airfare at the time of purchase.
 The expedition cost is 100% tax deductible (although please check with your personal tax adviser).
 Earthwatch is a non-profit organization and is classified by the US government as a 501(c)3 public charity.
 The price of each expedition covers your air transport, food, accommodation, on-site travel, emergency medical and medical evacuation insurance, carbon offsets, and all of the various costs of field research (field permits, equipment, etc.).